phycomp/streamlit_stl/README.md

-    material='material',             # Material of the STL file ('material', 'flat', or 'wireframe') auto_rotate=True,                # Enable auto-rotation of the STL model opacity=1,                       # Opacity of the STL model (0 to 1) cam_v_angle=60,                  # Vertical angle (in degrees) of the camera cam_h_angle=-90,                 # Horizontal angle (in degrees) of the camera cam_distance=None,               # Distance of the camera from the object (defaults to 3x bounding box size)
+    material='material',             # Material of the STL file ('material', 'flat', or 'wireframe') auto_rotate=True,                # Enable auto-rotation of the STL model opacity=1,                       # Opacity of the STL model (0 to 1) shininess=100,                   # How shiny the specular highlight is, when using the 'material' style. cam_v_angle=60,                  # Vertical angle (in degrees) of the camera cam_h_angle=-90,                 # Horizontal angle (in degrees) of the camera cam_distance=None,               # Distance of the camera from the object (defaults to 3x bounding box size)